Oklahoma Supreme Court recognizes the right to abortion to preserve the life of the mother

 Oklahoma Attorney General Gentner Drummond’s office did not immediately respond to a request for comment.

-Tuesday’s decision comes amid widespread uncertainty in abortion-banning states about when doctors can perform the procedure if it is necessary to preserve the life or health of the mother.
+Tuesday’s decision comes amid widespread uncertainty in abortion-banning states regarding when doctors can perform the procedure if it is necessary to preserve the life or health of the mother.
 Some women were forced to wait until they were in immediate danger before getting an abortion, even though doctors had anticipated the risk much earlier.

-The majority of Oklahoma judges ruled that a physician may perform an abortion after determining, with “a reasonable degree of medical certainty or probability”, that a pregnancy is life-threatening to the mother, and that ‘absolute certainty’ is not necessary.
+The majority of Oklahoma judges ruled that a physician may perform an abortion following determining, with “a reasonable degree of medical certainty or probability”, that a pregnancy is life-threatening to the mother, and that ‘absolute certainty’ is not necessary.

 “We are not aware of any other law that requires one to wait until there is a true medical emergency to receive treatment when one knows or believes the harmful condition will occur in the future,” they wrote in an unsigned review.